 If there are outlets or light switches in the area, you need to remove their plastic covers using a screwdriver.
-Place each cover with its screws in a plastic bag, to avoid losing or meshing them up.
-Place a plastic cover or a cloth over the floor, benchtops, furniture and appliances near the area.
+Place each cover with its screws in a plastic bag to avoid losing or meshing them up.
+Place a plastic cover or cloth over the floor, benchtops, furniture and appliances near the area.
 Cover the edges of the cabinets on the wall with masking tape to protect them from being dirtied with caulk or grout.

 Step 3: Prepare the wall

 Tiles need to be installed on a clean, smooth and dry surface.
-If the wall is damaged, you need to repair it prior the tiling.
+If the wall is damaged, you need to repair it prior to the tiling.
 Use sandpaper to rub the area until it’s smooth and even.
 Sanding will also redound that the tiles will stick perfectly on the wall.

 Step 4: Support the tiles (Optional)

 If you don’t have gaps between the area where you’re planning to tile the splashback, you can skip this step.

 If you don’t have support for the splashback, it’s a good idea to prepare to use tile beads on both sides of the area.
 You can also drill a piece of timber on the area to support the tiles.

 How to tile a splashback step-by-step

 After making sure the area is properly prepared you need to start tiling the splashback.

 Sketch the tile design on the area.
 Figure out how many tiles can fit horizontally and vertically.
 Use a pencil to mark the centre of each side of the area.
 Determine whether you need to use partial pieces and, if yes – where you need to place them.